Blog Post

 Factors such as links (to and from) websites in the geographical area, reviews, and localised content help a business appear in local searches.

-On-page SEO
+On-page Optimisation

-We use content such as articles, images and videos to improve on-page SEO but many other on-page SEO factors influence where a website ranks.
+We use content such as articles, images and videos to improve on-page SEO, but many other on-page SEO factors influence where a website ranks.
 Here are some of them.

 Predominantly, search engines understand HTML (Hypertext Markup Language) – the standard language developed to build web pages and applications.
 Similar languages add functionality to comply with rules such as DRY (do not repeat yourself).

-For search engines to understand them, each page must be correctly marked-up.
-Code heavy pages are less favourable because search engines have to sift through them.
+For search engines to understand them, each page must be correctly marked up.
+Code-heavy pages are less favourable because search engines have to sift through them.

-Website structure
+Website Structure

 H2 tags, paragraphs, links and media need to be correctly tagged and positioned in the page hierarchy.

-Security certificate
+Security Certificate

-Well written content is search engine fodder.
-Search engines trawl content (and media) on a website which helps them know where to rank the page.
+Well-written content is search engine fodder.
+Search engines trawl content (and media) on a website, which helps them know where to rank the page.

 Use informative answers, inspiring content, and good old entertainment to encourage search engines to rank the website well.
 Information is the basis for high rank.

-Images on web pages
+Images on Web Pages

 Images strengthen articles and help a web page or post to rank better – search engines want to see visuals because humans like visuals.
 A web page with no image is uninviting, almost like a Word document.